wintercounter/ccss/README.md

 ## Contribution

 **CCSS** is trying to be a community effort, we're open to any suggestions.
-However we also sacrificed some features already for the sake of performance and simplicity.
+However, we also sacrificed some features already for the sake of performance and simplicity.
 We are having strict "rules" of what can be added.
 For most cases plugins, extensions and custom props should be enough.